Predictive data generates tangible value, and we can prove it

 We start with your recent lead conversion data.
 Before any processing occurs, we reserve a portion of your most recent leads as a "holdout set"—data that the model will never see during training.
 This ensures we have an independent benchmark for evaluating predictions.

-With the holdout set reserved, we then combine remaining data with Faraday’s built-in, rich consumer data sourced from the Faraday Identity Graph.
+With the holdout set reserved, we then combine remaining data with Faraday's built-in consumer data sourced from the Faraday Identity Graph (FIG).
 This expanded dataset provides a deeper view into key predictive signals, like property and demographic information, life events, buying habits, and more.

-Using this enriched dataset (excluding the holdout set), we train a predictive model to identify patterns in conversion behavior—learning from traits, behaviors, and other signals.
+Using this enriched dataset (excluding the holdout set), we train a predictive model to identify patterns in conversion behavior—learning from consumer signals, demographic data, and behavioral patterns.

 Once the model is trained, it scores each lead based on its likelihood to convert, generating a ranked list of opportunities—from high-value leads to those less likely to convert.